 Here are some financial trends that may impact your retirement income:

 Social Security and Medicare are in real financial trouble.
-Policy changes will likely change the future of these programs.
 Nothing is certain, but if you dive into the numbers, you can see that there are very real concerns about the future of these programs that provide the lion’s share of retirement income.

 While, if you are of retirement age now, your benefits are probably not in peril, future claimants may face reduced benefits.